NILAB-UvA/AOMIC.github.io/README.md

 ```
 aws s3 sync --no-sign-request s3://openneuro.org/ds002790 /your/ouput/dir --exclude "*" --include "participants.tsv"
 ```

-**Note that we're still in the process of uploading the preprocessed data/derivatives (such as Fmriprep, Freesurfer, MRIQC, and MRtrix3 outputs)!
-This means the Fmriprep/Freesurfer/etc data is not yet available on Openneuro/AWS!**

 ## Questions
 For questions, please email L (dot) Snoek (at) UvA (dot) nl.